cloud-elements/devportal/docs/guides/common-resources/mapping.md

 Before you can transform fields, you need to map the fields for each element instance to the common resource.
 The common resource fields are on the left and the element instance resource fields are on the right.

-We provide a default __id__ field, which you can choose to map to an element instance ID, delete, or rename to an entirely different field.
-If you created you common resource based on an existing resource, you will see more fields than just the __id__ field.
+{% include note.html content="We provide a default <code>id</code> field, which you can choose to map to an <code>id</code> field in the element's resource, delete, or rename to an entirely different field.
+If you created your common resource based on an existing resource, you will see more fields than just the <code>id</code> field. " %}

 You can map fields one at a time, or you can add several fields to the common resource at once, and then map them later.
 These instructions describe mapping a single field at a time.